-G. Focus on chronic absence
+G. Focus on severe absence

-23. As referred to in section D and the snapshot of data from October 2021 we continue to have a relatively high number of children (309) who are chronically absent from school, i.e. less than 50% attendance.
-And of these children, less than half have a named Lead Professional.

-- 24. A key strand of this strategy will be to ensure all chronically absent children have a plan in place either through an Early Help Assessment (Family Support Plan as it will be known as in the future) (refer to 21 c)) or plans developed as a result of being open to tier 3 and 4 services, including an expectation of having a Lead Professional in place. - 25.
-Partners will continue to share information with the Missing Exploited and Trafficked (MET) Group and Early Help, encouraging schools to complete an Early Help Assessment (Family Support Plan) and have a Lead Professional in place, working with Early Help and / or contacting MASH where school interventions and previous legal sanctions have failed. - 26.
+- 25. As referred to in section D and the snapshot of data from October 2021 we continue to have a relatively high number of children (309) who are severely absent from school, i.e. less than 50% attendance.
+And of these children, less than half have a named Lead Professional. - 26.
+A key strand of this strategy will be to ensure all chronically absent children have a plan in place either through a Family Support or plans developed as a result of being open to tier 3 and 4 services, including an expectation of having a Lead Professional in place. - 27.
+Partners will continue to share information with the Missing Exploited and Trafficked (MET) Group and Early Help, encouraging schools to complete a Family Support Plan and have a Lead Professional in place, working with Early Help and / or contacting MASH where school interventions and previous legal sanctions have failed. - 28.
 The role of the LA Link Co-ordinators will be an important factor, working closely with schools to track and monitor chronically absent children and to make sure that appropriate plans are in place.